-The Hoh Rainforest is one of world’s largest temperate rainforest, with this particular Olympic National Park one getting as much as 14 feet of rain per year!
+The Hoh Rainforest is one of the world’s largest temperate rainforests, with this particular Olympic National Park one getting as much as 14 feet of rain per year!
 That’s a ton!

 You can learn about the history and geology of the area at the Hoh Rainforest Visitors Center.